Cassie Sues Ex Diddy Over Years Of Alleged Rape And Abuse Throughout Decade-Long Relationship, Claims He Threatened To 'Blow Up' Kid Cudi's Car Over Dating Rumors

 On the contrary, Ventura’s lawyer says her ex was the one to offer money to stop the lawsuit.

-“Mr. Combs offered Ms. Ventura eight figures to silence her and prevent the filing of this lawsuit,” laywer Douglas Wigdor said.
+“Mr. Combs offered Ms. Ventura eight figures to silence her and prevent the filing of this lawsuit,” lawyer Douglas Wigdor said.
 “She rejected his efforts.”

 While naming additional defendants in the suit, the court papers assert that others who worked for Diddy helped him control his then-girlfriend, threatening her with things like suppressing her music if she did not obey his orders.

-In an interesting part of the suit, Cassie also alleges that Diddy retaliated against Kid Cudi after learning that they were dating in 2012 and the rapper confirmed the validity of the allegation to The New York Times.
+In an interesting part of the suit, Cassie also alleges that Diddy retaliated against Kid Cudi after learning that they were dating in 2012, and the rapper seemingly confirmed the validity of the allegation to the New York Times.

 “In one incident described in the court papers, Ms. Ventura says that in early 2012, Mr. Combs grew so angry about her dating the rapper Kid Cudi that he said he would blow up the rapper’s car.